 In 2010, I introduced a small team of PHP developers at GetUp in Sydney to Ruby on Rails and the best practices (such as BDD and Agile) associated with it.
 Our task was to rebuild the getup.org.au site from the ground up, using Ruby on Rails.

 My formative years.
-Spent this time working for various companies and freelancing, doing whatever Ruby on Rails work came my way.
+Spent this time working for various companies and freelancing, doing whatever PHP or Ruby on Rails work came my way.